midblep/midblep/README.md

 ## **Hello, I'm Pascal** (Mid or Midblep on the interwebs)

 🤝 I am a versatile full-stack software developer.
 I know my way around many languages and am always eager to learn new things.
-I work with a variety of frameworks like Laravel, NestJS and SvelteKit.
-My favorite languages are TypeScript, Python, PHP and Rust.
+I have extensively worked with a variety of frameworks like Laravel, NestJS, SvelteKit and Blazor.
+My favorite languages are TypeScript / JavaScript, Python, PHP, C# and Rust.

 🎒 I am currently studying Software Engineering at the Saxion University of Applied Sciences and specialize in web related development.
+I will be graduating this year.

-💼 I run my own development studio called DubbelNull that specializes in creating websites and designs.
-Next to that I am also Lead Developer at Flame Software, a SaaS company trying to revolutionize online communications.
+💼 I run my own development studio called DubbelNull that creates programs and sites related to the web, including portfolios, APIs, apps, etc.

-💻 I enjoy coding beyond work, but am also into tons of other tech like building computers, playing games, managing networks/infrastructure and flying drones!
+💻 I enjoy coding beyond work, but am also into tons of other tech like building computers, playing games, managing networks/infrastructure, flying drones and 3D printing!

 ## **Note**

-I've primarily used GitLab for the past years and recently started using GitHub as my main platform, so I'm still working on moving over repositories and flairing the place up!
+My projects are spread over different platforms, such as GitLab, GitHub and my own self-hosted Git repositories.
+You can find them all through my personal website linked below.

 ## **My links**